 We gained 1,755 emails from the giveaway in total.

 First, we called in favors with our personal network.
-You can see the scripts we used in the bonus at the end.

 Second, we used BuzzSumo to research influencers who had either blogged or talked about something from the giveaway in the past 6 months.
 We then reached out to them to let them know about the giveaway.